dayzerodx/counterr/README.md

 - per_read_hist_errors.png: Histogram of per-read error rate grouped by error type.
 - phredQ.pdf: Histogram of Phred-Q scores over all reads.
 - phredQ_vs_error.pdf: (left) Computed Phred-Q score vs. error rates. (right) Computed Phred-Q score vs. empirical Phred-Q score.
 The former is what is recorded in the fastq files of the reads and the latter is based on the alignments.
-- asm_hist_len_hp.pdf: Histogram of homopolymer length grouped by DNA letters.
+- asm_hist_len_hp.pdf: Histogram of homopolymer length in the reference genome grouped by DNA base.
-- dist_len_hp.pdf: Histogram of observed homopolymer length grouped by truth lengths and DNA letters.
+- dist_len_hp.pdf: Histogram of observed homopolymer length grouped by the true length and DNA base.
 - dist_indel_**.pdf: Distribution of insertions and deletions and their rates (computed as the ratio of the number of insertions/deletions to the number of matches or mismatches).
 - sub_matrix_**.pdf: Substitution matrices including insertions and deletions.

 The suffixes for the last two figures take one of the following values:
 - all: No region in the assembly is excluded when computing various statistics.
-- hp: Only homopolymer region in the assembly is considered when computing various statistics.
+- hp: Only homopolymer regions in the assembly are considered when computing various statistics.
-- ex_hp: Exclude homopolymer region in the assembly when computing various statistics.
+- ex_hp: Excludes homopolymer regions in the assembly when computing various statistics.

 ### Tables
 - context_ins.tsv: Context-dependent insertion table with each row corresponding to a particular k-mer context (e.g., ACTTCA).
 Ordered by error rate from top to bottom.
 If a k-mer is not observed, then it is excluded from the table.